panobi/metrics-sdk/README.md

 ### Simple

-The simple example is a good place to start.
+The simple example uses hard coded data to demonstrate how to write a Go program to send data for a timeseries metric to Panobi.

 ```console
 cd examples/simple